xer0xe9/xer0xE9.github.io/_posts/2022-02-11-Netwalker-:-from-Powershell-reflective-loader-to-injected-Dll.md

 ![image](/assets/images/netwalker/decompiled_crc32.png){:class="img-responsive"}

-let's rename this routine to <b>crc32_checksum</b> and look for its cross references, result shows it is cross referenced two times in <b>sub_180001000</b>, if this routine is subsequently checked for further cross references, it shows <b>~165</b> references
+let's rename this routine to <b>crc32_checksum</b> and look for its cross references, result shows it is cross referenced two times in <b>sub_180001000</b>, if this routine is subsequently checked for further cross references, 6it shows <b>~165</b> references

 ![image](/assets/images/netwalker/decrypt_strings_xrefs.png){:class="img-responsive"}